firekind/isaac_deepstream_yolo/readme.md

 ## Run

-Make sure you have docker and nvidia-docker installed.
+Make sure you have docker and nvidia-docker installed and attach a V4L2 compatible camera and note its device id.
 Start a docker container using

 ```
 $ docker run --mount source=isaac-sdk-build-cache,target=/root -v <path to project directory>:/workspace -w /workspace --gpus=all --device <path to camera eg: /dev/video2> --net=host -it firekind/isaac:2020.2-deepstream-5.0.1-devel /bin/bash